bufbuild-ru/docs/docs/bsr/studio/index.md

 Access-Control-Allow-Origin: https://buf.build
 ```

-::: tip Private BSR instancesIf you are on a Pro or Enterprise plan, your server needs to be configured to respond with an `Access-Control-Allow-Origin` header that points to the instance of Buf Studio on your private BSR instance instead of the public BSR.
+::: tip Private BSR instances
+If you are on a Pro or Enterprise plan, your server needs to be configured to respond with an `Access-Control-Allow-Origin` header that points to the instance of Buf Studio on your private BSR instance instead of the public BSR.
 :::

 This enables it to make requests directly to your private production environment using the Connect protocol.
 For example: